8. Reflections and other features to explore

-Welcome to the final lesson in the EasyReader Premium for Educators Course.
+Welcome to the eighth lesson in the EasyReader Premium for Educators Course.

 After studying this lesson, you will be able to: